SEND Information Report

 What should I do if I think my child may have special educational needs?

 First of all speak to the class teacher about any concerns you have.
 We have an open door policy and you can arrange to see your child’s class teacher at a mutually convenient time.
-If you require any more information or help you can contact the SENCO, Mrs Ridall or the Head Teacher Mrs Sandvig.
+If you require any more information or help you can contact the SENCO, Mrs Ridall or the Heads of School Mrs Measham or Mrs Berry.

 How does St Mary’s know/identify if a child needs extra help?